meteorhacks/meteorhacks.github.io/_posts/pro-meteor/2013-12-19-run-meteor-on-multiple-cpus.md

 section: pro-meteor
 ---

 > This article is old.
 Now Meteor apps can get the benefit of multiple cores.
-Read this article: [https://meteorhacks.com/introducing-multi-core-support-for-meteor.html](Introducing Multi-Core Support for Meteor)
+Read this article: [Introducing Multi-Core Support for Meteor](https://meteorhacks.com/introducing-multi-core-support-for-meteor.html)

 If you read our article on the [Event Loop](HTTP://meteorhacks.com/fibers-eventloop-and-meteor.html), you already know that Node.js has a single-process, single-threaded execution model.
 Since Meteor is built on top of Node.js, it shares the same model.